 Well, contrary to popular belief that vegans don’t really get enough proteins from the plant-based diet, vegans still attain their gym goals, given they consume the right plant proteins and eat the right foods all the time.

-If you are vegan, you know that you have a number of plant-protein sources such as lentils and beans, tofu, tempeh, soy products, edamame, seeds like chia, flax, and pumpkin seeds, whole grains like rice, quinoa, and oats, as well as nuts.
+If you are vegan, you know that you have several plant-protein sources such as lentils and beans, tofu, tempeh, soy products, edamame, seeds like chia, flax, and pumpkin seeds, whole grains like rice, quinoa, and oats, as well as nuts.

-The only thing you need to do is to become aware of the foods you are eating and the nutrients you get from each meal.
+The only thing you need to do is to realize the foods you are eating and the nutrients you get from each meal.

 The Best Pre-Workout Meals/ Snacks/ Supplements